Himalayan Yoga Academy

 Out of many types of Yoga, there are two variations- Hatha and Vinyasa Yoga which is most popular forms of movement.
 You have probably heard of both Hatha and Vinyasa yoga.
 Which style is right for you, it depends upon your yoga experience, fitness level, and your goals for learning and practicing.

-Once you are familiar with these two yoga`s practice, let`s compare and find out similar and their differences.
+Let’s start with a short description of Hatha and Vinyasa yoga and the benefits of this practice.
+Once you are familiar with these two yoga practice, let’s compare and find out similar and differences.

 What is Hatha Yoga?

 Hatha is the umbrella term for movement connecting breath.
 In this yoga practice, you move your body slowly and continuously into different poses at the same time focusing on relaxation and mindfulness.
-This practice involves body, mind and breath.
-Here we balance and focus 2 components of the 8 limbs of yoga.
-It includes series of movements (twisting, bending and folding) in a slower pace holding asanas for a longer period of time.
-The name “8 limbs” of yoga are recognized in Patanjali`s Yoga Sutra.
-They are: Yama (attitude towards our environment), Niyama (attitudes towards ourselves), Asana (Physical postures), Pranayama( breath control), Pratyahara ( withdrawal of the senses), Dharana (concentration), Dhyana (deep concentration) and Samadhi ( the state of ectasy).
-IN the Hatha yoga, we focus on thirs Asanas and the fourth Pranayama.
+This practice involves body, mind, and breath.
+Here we balance and focus on 2 components of the 8 limbs of yoga.
+It includes a series of movements (twisting, bending, and folding) at a slower pace holding asanas for a longer period.

 This practice focuses on developing your strength, flexibility, body relaxation, and mental concentration.
 The seven chakras system of Hatha yoga are root chakra, Sacral chakra, Solar plexus chakra, Heart chakra, Throat chakra, Third eye Chakra, Crown Chakra.
-Through this chakra activation, the feminine shakti can rise through the chakras to unite with masculine Shiva in the top chakra.
+Through this chakra activation, the feminine Shakti can rise through the chakras to unite with masculine Shiva in the top chakra.

-Benefits
+Hatha Yoga Benefits

 Hatha yoga enhances flexibility, balance and strength.
 It stimulates your immune system, reducing inflammation diseases, increases concentration and improves sleep quality.